 Section 4.
 Charters

 All standing and select Committees must have an approved charter.
 Each charter shall provide as a minimum: 1) the need for and mission of the Committee; 2) the primary contacts and liaison; and 3) the general goals of the committee.
 Committee chairs shall review each charter annually to determine whether changes are needed.
 The President and/or Board of Directors should strive to provide specific charges to Committees annually, consistent with Committee charters.
-Records of committee charters, leadership, and annual work plan will be posted by the Secretary on the Association website.
+Records of committee charters, leadership, and annual work plans will be posted by the Secretary on the Association website.

 Section 5.
 Annual Work Plans

-Committee chairs shall prepare and submit an annual work plan for their committee based on current issues and interests by March 1 of each year to President and the Board of Directors for review and consideration.
+Committee chairs shall prepare and submit an annual work plan for their committee based on current issues and interests by March 1 of each year to the President and the Board of Directors for review and consideration.
 Approved work plans will be disseminated to the membership by April 1st of each year.
 The annual work plans shall detail specific short-term objectives and planned activities to meet those objectives.

 Section 6.
 Committee Reports